User37som/libbitcoin/Test-Methodology.md

 #### Code Coverage
 All code paths within a library under test should be covered.
 In other words the library should provide 100% non-functional test coverage by line.
 Coverage metrics should be published from regular test execution.
 External libraries are presumed to be tested independently.

 Libbitcoin repositories each integrate automated code coverage metrics via Coveralls.
 The coverage objective is not yet achieved as coverage is less than complete.
-A The bar has been established that new code must be covered and no merge mayreduce net coverage.
+A The bar has been established that new code must be covered and no merge may reduce net coverage.

 #### Quality Gate
 All code should pass through a quality gate before being committed to the repository.